Melanoma is a malignant tumor that originates in melanocytes,

 There are two kinds of moles: normal moles — the small

-brown blemishes, growths, or "beauty marks" that appear
+brown, tan or pink growths or "beauty marks" that appear

 in the first few decades of life in almost everyone —